package-broker/server/e2e/README.md

 # E2E Tests

-End-to-end tests for the Cloudflare Composer Proxy using Playwright.
+End-to-end tests for the Package Broker using Playwright.

 ## Quick Start